 We are all dealing with the global pandemic of the coronavirus (COVID-19).
 I am sure you are well aware of the precautions put in place and the impacts that this is causing for everyone in the world.
-One of those major life-changing impacts is the closing of many school systems.
-However, even if your school system isn’t shut down, you might be considering your alternative schooling options to help minimize the risk to your family and other vulnerable loved ones.
+You might be considering your alternative schooling options to help minimize the risk to your family and other vulnerable loved ones.

 You have many options for your family.
 To help you narrow it down, we are going to explore some of those options below.

 First, take a deep breath and know we are in this with you.
 There are many different routes you can take at this point.
 Each of these will have a different level of parental involvement, which is something you need to consider during this process.